3 Chapter 3- Understanding Labor Cost

 The tipped minimum wage refers to the lower minimum wage paid to certain employees who receive tips in the United States.
 Here is a breakdown of how it works:

-- Who qualifies: Employees who customarily and regularly earn more than $30 monthly in tips are considered tipped employees.
-This typically applies to servers, bartenders, and some hair stylists.
+- Who qualifies: Employees who customarily and regularly earn more than $30 monthly in tips are considered tipped employees or the applicable state tipped minimum wage.

-- Federal tipped minimum wage: The federal law sets a minimum cash wage of only $2.13 per hour for tipped employees.
+- Federal tipped minimum wage: The federal law sets a minimum cash wage of only $2.13 per hour for tipped employees or the applicable state tipped minimum wage.
 However, there is a catch.

-- Combined minimum wage: The employer must ensure that when combined with tips, the employee makes at least the regular federal minimum wage of $7.25 per hour.
+- The employer must ensure that when combined with tips, the employee makes at least the regular federal minimum wage of $7.25 per hour or the applicable state minimum wage.

-- Employer responsibility: If an employee’s tips, added to their cash wages, do not reach $7.25 per hour in a workweek, the employer must make the difference.
+- Employer responsibility: If an employee’s tips, added to their cash wages, do not reach $7.25 per hour or the applicable state minimum wage in a workweek, the employer must make the difference.

 Here is an example: